devanshiiparmar/Customer-churn-analysis/README.md

-# Telecom Customer Churn Analysis and Prediction
+# Customer Churn Analysis and Prediction

 This project focuses on analyzing telecom customer data to understand customer behavior and predict customer churn.
 Customer churn refers to customers leaving or discontinuing a service.
 By studying churn patterns and building prediction models, businesses can take steps to improve customer retention and reduce revenue loss.
 The project includes data analysis, visualization, machine learning, and a Power BI dashboard for insights.